 Sources: IAEA Energy and Economic Data Bank; Country Information.

 Table 2 provides an overview of historical energy data.
-The share of nuclear energy in total energy consumption is about 2%, while hydro energy remains the most prominent renewable energy resource in the Russian Federation.
-The share of hydro energy in energy consumption is also about 2%.
+The share of nuclear energy in total energy consumption is about 2%, while hydropower remains the most prominent renewable energy resource in the Russian Federation.
+The share of hydropower in energy consumption is also about 2%.

 **Solid fuels include coal, lignite.